404Club/React-Tutor/README.md

 # React-Tutor
-A project inspired from Vue Tutorial, this time for React
+A project inspired from Vue Tutorial, this time for React.
+Built with NextJS